3030038487tro-creator/Temporal-Land-Cover-Classification-of-Amsterdam-2020-2024-/README.md

 Special thanks to **Dr Michel Tsamados**, **Weibin Chen** and **Connor Nelson** for the original notebooks and teaching materials that formed the basis for this work.

 ### 8.1  Reference List
+* Belgiu, M. and Drăguţ, L. (2016) ‘Random forest in remote sensing: A review of applications and future directions’, ISPRS Journal of Photogrammetry and Remote Sensing, 114, pp. 24–31.

 * Bouza Heguerte, L., Bugeau, A. and Lannelongue, L. (2023) ‘How to estimate carbon footprint when training deep learning models?
-A guide and review’, *Environmental Research Communications*.
-Available at: <https://doi.org/10.1088/2515-7620/acf81b>
+A guide and review’, Environmental Research Communications.
+Available at: https://doi.org/10.1088/2515-7620/acf81b

-* Google (2024) *2024 Environmental Report*.
-Available at: <https://blog.google/outreach-initiatives/sustainability/2024-environmental-report/>
-* Google (n.d.) *Innovating sustainable ideas, growing renewable solutions*.
-Available at: <https://datacenters.google/operating-sustainably/>
+* Gorelick, N., Hancher, M., Dixon, M., Ilyushchenko, S., Thau, D. and Moore, R. (2017) ‘Google Earth Engine: Planetary-scale geospatial analysis for everyone’, Remote Sensing of Environment, 202, pp. 18–27.

+* Lundberg, S. M. and Lee, S. I. (2017) ‘A Unified Approach to Interpreting Model Predictions’, Advances in Neural Information Processing Systems (NeurIPS), 30.

 * Medium (2024) ‘Understanding how K-means clustering works – a detailed guide’.
-Available at: <https://levelup.gitconnected.com/understanding-how-k-means-clustering-works-a-detailed-guide-9a2f8009a279>
+Available at: https://levelup.gitconnected.com/understanding-how-k-means-clustering-works-a-detailed-guide-9a2f8009a279

-* Naushad, R. (2023) *Land-cover classification using Sentinel-2 dataset (deep learning)*.
+* Naushad, R. (2023) Land-cover classification using Sentinel-2 dataset (deep learning).
 GitHub.
-Available at: <https://github.com/raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset>
+Available at: https://github.com/raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset

-* Strubell, E., Ganesh, A. and McCallum, A. (2020) ‘Energy and policy considerations for modern deep learning research’, *Proceedings of the AAAI Conference on Artificial Intelligence* Available at: <https://doi.org/10.1609/aaai.v34i09.7123> (Accessed 8 June 2025).
+* Strubell, E., Ganesh, A. and McCallum, A. (2020) ‘Energy and policy considerations for modern deep learning research’, Proceedings of the AAAI Conference on Artificial Intelligence.
+Available at: https://doi.org/10.1609/aaai.v34i09.7123 (Accessed 8 June 2025).

-* Tingzon, I. and Mahesh, A. (2024) *Land-use and land-cover classification using deep learning* (Tutorial).
+* Tingzon, I. and Mahesh, A. (2024) Land-use and land-cover classification using deep learning (Tutorial).
 Climate Change AI Summer School.
-Available at: <https://doi.org/10.5281/zenodo.11584954>
+Available at: https://doi.org/10.5281/zenodo.11584954

-* Tsamados, M. and Chen, W. (2022) *GEOL0069: Artificial Intelligence for Earth Observation – course notebook*.
+* Tsamados, M. and Chen, W. (2022) GEOL0069: Artificial Intelligence for Earth Observation – course notebook.
 University College London.
-Available at: <https://cpomucl.github.io/GEOL0069-AI4EO/intro.html>
+Available at: https://cpomucl.github.io/GEOL0069-AI4EO/intro.html

-* UN-Habitat (2020) *World Cities Report 2020: The value of sustainable urbanisation*.
+* UN-Habitat (2020) World Cities Report 2020: The value of sustainable urbanisation.
 United Nations Human Settlements Programme.
-Available at: <https://unhabitat.org/sites/default/files/2020/10/wcr_2020_report.pdf> (Accessed 8 June 2025).
+Available at: https://unhabitat.org/sites/default/files/2020/10/wcr_2020_report.pdf (Accessed 8 June 2025).

-* Weng, Q. (2012) ‘Remote sensing of impervious surfaces in urban areas: Requirements, methods and trends’, *Remote Sensing of Environment* Available at: <https://doi.org/10.1016/j.rse.2011.02.030>
+* Weng, Q. (2012) ‘Remote sensing of impervious surfaces in urban areas: Requirements, methods and trends’, Remote Sensing of Environment.
+Available at: https://doi.org/10.1016/j.rse.2011.02.030

 ---